 Reminder – Opportunity to Receive 10 CME Credits

-Diplomates who complete at least 30 new questions annually will receive 10 Category I AMA PRA CME credits, which are awarded by the American Academy of Otolaryngology-Head and Neck Surgery Foundation (AAO-HNS/F).
-There is no additional cost and Diplomates do not need to be members of the AAO-HNS to receive these CME credits.
-Questions about how to receive can be directed to Amar Preet, Continuing Certification Specialist, at email@example.com.
+Eligible Diplomates who complete at least 30 new questions annually will receive 10 Category I AMA PRA CME credits, which are awarded by the American Academy of Otolaryngology - Head and Neck Surgery Foundation (AAO-HNS/F).
+Questions about how to receive these credits can be directed to email@example.com.